Oak Park Properties FAQs (Pleasant Hill Library)

-A temporary library will be located at the Pleasant Hill Senior Center.
+Library services will be temporarily relocated to the Pleasant Hill Senior Center.
 While details are still being worked out, some highlights include:

-- A regular column in the Outlook by Patrick Remer (Senior Community Library Manager) with news about special community events and library happening
+• A regular column in the Outlook by Patrick Remer (Senior Community Library Manager) with news about special community events and library happenings.

 In addition to the temporary library, library lovers are welcome to attend programs and check out materials at any of the 25 other branches throughout Contra Costa County.
 For details on other library locations and programs, visit ccclib.org/locations.

-Only seven of the 26 Contra Costa County Library buildings are owned by the County, including the current Pleasant Hill.
+Only seven of the 26 Contra Costa County Library buildings are owned by the County, including the current Pleasant Hill building.
 The remaining libraries are owned by the city or town in which they are located or leased from a school or private entity.
-The Contra Costa County Library partners with the cities and towns to fund operational costs.
-As part of the Oak Park Properties partnership, the County will transfer five acres of land to the City of Pleasant Hill for the new building.
+Contra Costa County Library partners with the cities and towns to fund operational costs.
+As part of the Oak Park Properties project, the County will transfer five acres of land for free to the City of Pleasant Hill upon which to build the new library building.
 The City is paying for construction of the new building.

-How is the new building being paid for?
+How is the new library building being paid for?

-The new library building is being paid for with Measure K funds, a ½ cent sales tax approved by the voters in 2016 for the construction of a new city-owned building for the library, as well as the on-going enhancements of City streets, storm drain facilities, and bike/pedestrians facilities.
+The new library building is being paid for with Measure K funds, a ½ cent sales tax approved by Pleasant Hill voters in 2016 for the construction of a new City-owned library building, as well as the enhancement of City streets, storm drain facilities, and bike/pedestrian facilities.

 When Measure K was approved, the building site had not been determined.
-The location for the new building was formally identified in the July 2018 MOU between the County, Recreation & Park District and City.
+The location for the new library building was formally identified in the July 2018 MOU between the County, Recreation & Park District, and City.

-Why is the current library building closing before the new one is open?
+Why is the current library building closing before the new library building is open?

 The current library is closing at the end of the 2019/20 school year so that the property can be prepared for the future housing development.
-The plan was always to start construction activities for the new library building and houses as soon as possible.
+The plan was always to start construction activities for the houses as soon as possible.

-Originally, the houses were going to be built on five acres behind the library, and the sports fields/park were going to be built on the site of the existing building at a later point in time.
+Originally, the houses were going to be built on five acres to the north of the library, and the sports fields/park was going to be built on the site of the existing library building at a later point in time.
 Under that scenario, through an agreement with Pleasant Hill Recreation and Park District, library services would have continued at 1750 Oak Park Boulevard until the new library building was complete.